SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Allow you to perform a high-level review of the aviation SMS.

 Internal audits are test runs.
-They allow you to evaluate your SMS risk management processes with similar standards as outlined by your impending audit protocols.
+They allow you to evaluate your SMS risk management processes with standards similar to those outlined by your impending audit protocols.
 Moreover, internal audits give all employees in your company a chance to practice their jobs in a compliant way (if they already aren’t doing so).

 Related Articles on Aviation Risk Management Processes